Paul Ryan Sells Health Care Bill As A 'Once-In-A-Lifetime Opportunity'

 Then Ryan applied some public pressure.
 "We as Republicans have been waiting seven years to do this.
 We as Republicans, who fought the creation of [Obamacare], and accurately predicted it would not work, ran for office in 2010, in 2012, in 2014, in 2016, on a promise that if given the ability we would repeal and replace this law.

 "This is the closest we will ever get to repealing and replacing Obamacare.
 The time is here; the time is now.
-This is the moment," said Ryan, summing up the situation as a "binary choice" for Republicans: ditch Obamacare, or keep it.
+This is the moment," said Ryan, summing up the situation as a "binary choice" for Republicans: Ditch Obamacare, or keep it.

 Ryan's pitch comes at a time when many key trade groups are voicing major concerns about the repeal.
 The American Medical Association sent a letter to lawmakers bemoaning an "expected decline in health insurance coverage and the potential harm it would cause to vulnerable patient populations."